Chivalry: Criticism

+Modern times

-The end of chivalry
+End of chivalry

-Chivalry was dynamic and it transformed and adjusted in response to local situations and this is what probably led to its demise.
-There were many chivalric groups in England as imagined by Sir Thomas Malory when he wrote Le Morte d'Arthur in the late 15th century; perhaps each group created each chivalric ideology.
-And Malory's perspective reflects the condition of 15th-century chivalry.
+Chivalry was dynamic; it adjusted in response to local situations, and this probably led to its demise.
+There were many chivalric groups in England as imagined by Sir Thomas Malory when he wrote Le Morte d'Arthur in the late 15th century; perhaps each group created its own chivalric ideology.
+Malory's perspective reflects the condition of 15th-century chivalry.
 When Le Morte d'Arthur was printed, William Caxton urged knights to read the romance with an expectation that reading about chivalry could unite a community of knights already divided by the Wars of the Roses.

-During the early Tudor rule in England, some knights still fought according to the ethos.
-Fewer knights were engaged in active warfare because battlefields during this century were generally the area of professional infantrymen, with less opportunity for knights to show chivalry.
+During the early Tudor rule in England, some knights still fought according to that ethos.
+Fewer knights were engaged in active warfare because battlefields during this century were generally the arena of professional infantrymen, with less opportunity for knights to show chivalry.
 It was the beginning of the demise of the knight.
-The rank of knight never faded, but it was Queen Elizabeth I who ended the tradition that any knight could create another and made it exclusively the preserve of the monarch.
+The rank of knight never faded, but Queen Elizabeth I ended the tradition that any knight could create another, making this exclusively the preserve of the monarch.
 Christopher Wilkins contends that Sir Edward Woodville, who rode from battle to battle across Europe and died in 1488 in Brittany, was the last knight errant who witnessed the fall of the Age of Chivalry and the rise of modern European warfare.
-When the Middle Ages were over, the code of chivalry was gone.
+By the time the Middle Ages came to an end, the code of chivalry was gone.